Spar Street: Art for Peace

-In 1999, the United Nations installed Street's “Lift of Freedom” in their UNESCO board room in New York City.
+In 1999, the United Nations installed Street's Lift of Freedom in their UNESCO board room in New York City.

-In 2001, Street created his sculpture “The Heart of Peace”, after having been asked by Michael Nobel of the Nobel Foundation and Gene Maillard, former executive director of the GRAMMY Foundation, to create an emotionally evocative sculpture to commemorate the 100th anniversary of the Nobel Peace Prize.
+In 2001, Street created his sculpture The Heart of Peace, after having been asked by Michael Nobel of the Nobel Foundation and Gene Maillard, former executive director of the GRAMMY Foundation, to create an emotionally evocative sculpture to commemorate the 100th anniversary of the Nobel Peace Prize.

 In 2005, the UN, along with the Global Security Institute, awarded Ted Turner the Alan Cranston Peace Award in honor of his $1 billion donation to the UN and other peace-promoting organizations.
 The UN commissioned Street to create a piece for Turner to commemorate the event.
-The resulting painting, “The Gift”, was presented in an event hosted by the Global Security Institute at the UN Headquarters in New York.
+The resulting painting, The Gift, was presented at an event hosted by the Global Security Institute at the UN Headquarters in New York.

 In 2016, Street's sculpture The Agent of Change was used as the basis for UN Women's first annual Agent of Change Award.